-The check is done by referring to the stack master’s currently installed image, and comparing it to the new device.
-If the firmware does not match, the image from the master is copied over to the new switch and saved.
+The check is done by referring to the stack active’s currently installed image, and comparing it to the new device.
+If the firmware does not match, the image from the active is copied over to the new switch and saved.

 To demonstrate auto-image update, we will insert a switch into a stack, designate the appropriate stack ports, and reboot the switch.
 Upon reboot the software version check will be performed.
 If differences in the software versions are detected, the auto-image update process will begin.
 When this process is initiated, notifications will appear on the right side of the configuration page.